TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/ConventionsUsedInThisDocument/Index.rst

 Conventions used in this document
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Monospacefont is used for:
+:code:`Monospace font` is used for:

 - File names and directories.
-Directories have slash ( :code:`/` ) in the end of the directory name.
+Directories have slash (:code:`/`) in the end of the directory name.

 - Code examples